The best electric gate installation for you

-Safety should be a to priority in any automatic gate installation, and Crown Securities is a member of Gate Safe, an organisation that campaigns for improved gate safety.
+Safety should be a top priority in any automatic gate installation, and Crown Securities is a member of Gate Safe, an organisation that campaigns for improved gate safety.

-Automatic gates should always have a reliable safety system that prevent them opening or closing unless the entrance is clear of obstacles, including people.
+Automatic gates should always have a reliable safety system that prevents them from opening or closing unless the entrance is clear of obstacles, including people.
 Modern automatic gate systems should never cause injury or damage provided they are regularly maintained and tested by competent professionals.

 Many gate systems use sets of photocells mounted on the gate posts such that if this beam is broken the gate opens.
 Others use extra photocells to prevent the gates closing as someone walks through the arc of gate travel and an emergency stop button for added protection.